Henry Crapo (mathematician): Personal life

 Crapo was a patron of the arts.
 At the University of Waterloo he donated a collection of rare books on the history of dance and ballet, as well as a copy of the Porcellino sculpture of Florence; the latter shoulder-high bronze sculpture of a wild boar later became a mascot for the University of Waterloo Faculty of Arts.
-He also donated The Temptation of St. Anthony by James Ensor to the Royal Museum of Fine Arts in Antwerp.
+He also donated The Temptation of St. Anthony by James Ensor to the Royal Museum of Fine Arts in Antwerp and Corpse of Man by Hyman Bloom to the Rose Art Museum at Brandeis University.